Introduction to CAT Command in Linux

 - b: This option is used to give a number with nonblank/nonempty output lines and overrides the option -n.

-- E: It is will display the end of the file.
+- E: It will display the end of the file.

-- n: This option will give a number to each line is the file in ascending order.
+- n: This option will give a number to each line the file in ascending order.